-- 1) For the MSc Research exam, the MSc Research Coordinator nominates and the Examination Board appoints a separate Thesis Assessment Board (TAB) for each student.
-The Thesis Assessment Board is, via the Programme Manager, accountable to the Examination Board. - a.
-Each Thesis Assessment Board has at least three members: a Faculty ITC professor or associate professor in a relevant discipline (chair, who cannot be one of the supervisors), one of the supervisors, and an external examiner.
-When the Examination Board has agreed upon the TAB composition, all TAB members have voting rights.
-The involved PhD candidate may be present as adviser.
-The MSc Research Coordinator should be present as procedural adviser. - b.
-Supervisors appointed in a PAB remain eligible for membership of the TAB of the same student if their employment at the Faculty ITC terminated after their appointment in the PAB. - c.
-Preferably, the external Examiner comes from outside the Faculty ITC, often being an academic staff member of a university or a knowledge institute.
-In the remaining cases, the external Examiner comes from a scientific department of the Faculty ITC and has not played a major role in the students' Master's programme and research theme.
-External Examiners should not have been involved in the research of the student. - d.
-The Thesis Assessment Board is chaired by the Faculty ITC (associate) professor.
-In exceptional cases a new chair can be appointed from outside the TAB. - The criteria and procedure for the MSc Research exam are drawn up in a separate document, called Instructions for the Thesis Assessment Board (TAB) which is available via the Faculty ITC Intranet. - 3) On the basis of the MSc Research exam the Thesis Assessment Board takes one of the following decisions: - a.
+- The criteria and procedure for the MSc Research exam are drawn up in a separate document, called Instructions for the Thesis Assessment Board (TAB) which is available via the Faculty ITC Intranet. - 2) On the basis of the MSc Research exam the Thesis Assessment Board takes one of the following decisions: - a.
 The student has passed the MSc Research exam.
-A single grade is given. - b.
+A single grade is given.

+- b.
 The student has not passed the MSc Research exam.
 The Fail grade is given.
-The student may re-submit the Thesis for a new exam, in accordance with article J.3. - 4) No changes may be made in the Thesis after submission for the MSc Research exam, only an errata list may be added.
-Changes can only be made when the Thesis is to be re-examined by the Thesis Assessment Board. - 5) The second opportunity of the MSc Research exam is graded by the Thesis Assessment Board.
+The student may re-submit the Thesis for a new exam, in accordance with article J.3. - 3) No changes may be made in the Thesis after submission for the MSc Research exam, only an errata list may be added.
+Changes can only be made after a fail grade is given, and when the Thesis is to be re-examined by the Thesis Assessment Board. - 4) The second opportunity of the MSc Research exam is graded by the Thesis Assessment Board.
 In any circumstance, it is not possible to have a third opportunity of the MSc Research exam.